-- 28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February I, and observe it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; - b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred; - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - e) Amount of time it took to resolve each complaint.
+- C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February I, and observe it includes the applicable requirements of R.S.
+42:344: - i.
+Number and percentage of public servants in the agency who have completed the training requirements; - ii.
+Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - v.
+Amount of time it took to resolve each complaint.

-Obtained and examined the Court's annual sexual harassment report for the period noting all the information listed above is included and the report was dated prior to February 1, without exception.
+Obtained the Court's annual sexual harassment report for the fiscal period noting the report was dated prior to February 1 and all applicable requirements are included, without exception.